garrettpfoy/garrettpfoy/README.md

 ## 🚀 About Me
 I'm a recent graduate from the University of Illinois at Chicago with a major in Computer Science.
-Currently, I am working at Milhouse Engineering and Construction as a DevOps Co-Op and in my freetime completing projects with my side hustle THE CYBERNAUTS.
+Currently, I am working at Milhouse Engineering and Construction as a Solutions Architect and in my freetime completing projects with my side hustle THE CYBERNAUTS.

 ## 🛠 Languages (in order of proficiency)